Teichlab/tracer/README.md

 See salmon [documentation](http://salmon.readthedocs.io/en/latest/salmon.html) for more details.

+### TraCeR directory

+        [tracer_location]
+        #Path to where TraCeR was originally downloaded
+        tracer_path = /path/to/tracer

+Location of the cloned TraCeR repository containing tracerlib, test_data, resources etc. Eg. `/user/software/tracer`.
+Needed for localisation of resources and test_data if running TraCeR with the tracer binary.

 ## Testing TraCeR
 TraCeR comes with a small dataset in `test_data/` (containing only TCRA or TCRB reads for a single cell) that you can use to test your installation and config file and confirm that all the prerequisites are working.
 Run it as: